OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/linux-broker-py.md

 | enable_broker_on_mac     | Mac with Company Portal installed | msauth.com.msauth.unsignedapp://auth                                             |
 | enable_broker_on_linux   | Linux with Intune installed       | `https://login.microsoftonline.com/common/oauth2/nativeclient` (MUST be enabled) |

-2. As shown in the table above, your application needs to support broker-specific redirect URIs.
-For Linux, the URL must be:
+2. Your application needs to support broker-specific redirect URIs.
+For `Linux` specifically, the URL for the redirect URI must be:

     ```text
     https://login.microsoftonline.com/common/oauth2/nativeclient